reactjs/react-tabs/README.md

 In this mode react-tabs does not handle any tab selection state internally and leaves all the state management up to the outer application.

-This mode als enforces you to set a handler for `onSelect`. `defaultIndex` does not have any effect and will therefore throw an error.
+This mode also enforces you to set a handler for `onSelect`. `defaultIndex` does not have any effect and will therefore throw an error.

 ```js
 class App extends Component {